Mond3Mabenz/Byte-the-Starz/README.md

 Project Tile: Ping Pong

 Code: (Instructions on how to run the code)
 The code should be saved from github by pulling or saving directly.
 Download all the md files into one folder and save them as java.Open android studio and open saved file.
 Run the code and enjoy the game.
+Run the code from CreateWindow.java as it acts as our main

 Tools: whether on cmd,android studio or other programme